georgeflanagin/anagrammatic/README.md

 A note to those of you who may modify the code --- if you change the above mapping between primes and letters, you will need to rebuild your dictionaries.
-An obvious, but not yet implemented improvement to this program would be packaging the dictionary as two pickles, the second one including the mapping that was used to create it.
+An obvious, but not yet implemented improvement to this program would be packaging the dictionary as two pickles, the second one defining the mapping that was used to create it.
+Something for the next version ....

 Of course, anagrams differ from the basic perfect cover problem in other material ways.
 The first is that we are not looking for just